HOME • SEARCH • EMAIL • ABOUT

 Folkloric

 - A valued Chinese botanical for relieving anxiety, stress, and depression.
-Referred to by some Chinese herbalist as the "herbal prozac."
+Referred to by some Chinese herbalists as the "herbal prozac."

 - Its extract and essential oil are widely used for dysphoria-induced wakefulness, depression, forgetfulness, and dreaminess.
 (5)